Bioconductor/packagebuilder/documentation/Developing.md

     Install the dependencies :

-    ```pip install stomp.py pytz stompy django==1.8.4```
+    ```pip3 install stomp.py pytz stompy django==1.8.4```

+    **Note:** Use `pip` instead of `pip3` on the Windows builder.

+    **Note:** The `stompy` module doesn't seem to be available for Python 3
+    at the moment (Nov 2019) so skip it.
+It doesn't seem to be needed anyway.

 4. Install additional dependencies:

     Install the necessary PIP-DEPENDENCIES and global variable environment.
     ```
     cd packagebuilder
-    pip install --upgrade -r ./PIP-DEPENDENCIES--packagebuilder.txt
+    pip3 install --upgrade -r ./PIP-DEPENDENCIES--packagebuilder.txt

     cd ../spb_history
-    pip install --upgrade -r ./PIP-DEPENDENCIES--spb_history.txt
+    pip3 install --upgrade -r ./PIP-DEPENDENCIES--spb_history.txt

     cd ../bioc-common-python
-    pip install --upgrade -r ./PIP-DEPENDENCIES--bioc-common-python.txt
+    pip3 install --upgrade -r ./PIP-DEPENDENCIES--bioc-common-python.txt
-    python setup.py install
+    python3 setup.py install
     ```

+   **Note:** Use `pip` and `python` instead of `pip3` and `python3` on the
+   Windows builder.

+   **Note**: For now (Nov 2019), the first line in
+   `packagebuilder/PIP-DEPENDENCIES--packagebuilder.txt` and
+   `spb_history/PIP-DEPENDENCIES--spb_history.txt` has been modified
+   to install the `python3` branch of bioc-common-python from GitHub.
+   Remove `@python3` from these 2 lines once the `python3` branch of
+   bioc-common-python gets merged into its `master` branch.

    **Note:** If there is trouble with a particular version of a dependency
    you can update the versions in these files.
 These versions were stable
    and working on our systems.

    **Note:** There are several system dependecies that may need to be
    installed.
 Some common ones that have been needed if not already installed
    are: libffi-dev, build-essential, libssl-dev, python-dev, openssl.
 These
    generally would be installed with [sudo] apt-get install \<name\>

-   **Note:** Sometimes the 'egg' doesn't install properly when installing the above      from bioc-common-python and there is an ERROR when installing the packagebuilder     dependencies.
-If this is the case go back and redo the bioc-common-python            commands above.
+   **Note:** Sometimes the 'egg' doesn't install properly when installing the
+   above from bioc-common-python and there is an ERROR when installing the
+   packagebuilder  dependencies.
+If this is the case go back and redo the
+   bioc-common-python commands above.

 <a name="configuration"></a>